acli/new_clock/doc/Night_watches.md

 that was in use during the Shang era
 (when the five hours of the night were simply called A, B, C, D, and E).

-The system was later realigned to modern duodecimal hours boundaries, but it’s superfluous to announce these later kind of night watches if we’re already sounding Westminster-style chimes.
+The system was later realigned to modern duodecimal hour boundaries, but it’s superfluous to announce these later kind of night watches if we’re already sounding Westminster-style chimes.
 This is why this script follows the older, original system.